-The policy should make clear that every member of staff will inform the Headteacher immediately after s/he has needed to restrain a pupil physically.
+Every member of staff must inform the Headteacher immediately after they have needed to restrain a pupil physically.
+This must also be record on CPOMS and parents/carers informed.

 Prohibited items and searches

 School staff have the power to confiscate property from students under their general right to discipline contained in s91 of the Education and Inspections Act 2006.